buildbot/buildbot/master/docs/relnotes/index.rst

 * The buildmaster now requires at least Twisted-11.0.0.

 * The former ``buildbot.process.buildstep.RemoteCommand`` class and its subclasses are now in :py:module:`buildbot.process.remotecommand`, although imports from the previous path will continue to work.
+  Similarly, the former ``buildbot.process.buildstep.LogObserver`` class and its subclasses are now in :py:module:`buildbot.process.logobserver`, although imports from the previous path will continue to work.

 Changes for Developers
 ~~~~~~~~~~~~~~~~~~~~~~